 - Picaridin is odorless and non-greasy, so you don’t end up bringing a bunch of stinky, sticky clothes home from the campsite.
 Did I mention that it’s odorless?

-- Picaridin is practically nontoxic, as it simply forms a barrier on the skin.
-DEET is absorbed and can easily enter the bloodstream.
+- Picaridin is listed as “practically nontoxic”, per this EPA Fact Sheet.
+It simply forms a barrier on the skin, whereas DEET is absorbed and can easily enter the bloodstream.
 Here’s a comment from a forum that stuck with me, “I’ve read all that stuff about DEET not being harmful.
 My rule is that if it can melt my hiking gear, then it probably is not real good for me.
 So I look for reliable and effective alternatives.”

 - Picaridin is biodegradable.
 DEET has accumulated to a measurable level in some bodies of water.